1994 Chinese Jia-A League

-The 1994 Chinese Jia-A League season was the inaugural season of professional association football and the 33rd top-tier overall league season held in China.
-The league was expanded to twelve teams, started on April 17 and ended on November 13 with Dalian Wanda winning the championship.
+The 1994 Chinese Jia-A League season, also known as Marlboro Chinese Jia-A League for sponsorship reasons, was the inaugural season of professional association football and the 33rd top-tier overall league season held in China.
+The league was expanded to twelve teams, started on April 17 and ended on November 13, with Dalian Wanda winning the championship.

 Overview

 By the start of the 1994 league season, the Chinese Football Association (CFA) had been demanding full professionalism since 1992.
 This meant that private businesses were allowed to own or sponsor football clubs for the first time.
 The CFA would also sell the television rights to CCTV for 450,000 Yuan and gain sponsorship for the league from Marlboro.
 Clubs were awarded with a 700,000 Yuan season appearance fee which saw the average monthly players wages jump up significantly from 100 Dollars to 2000 Dollars.

-With better wages, clubs could now transfer professional foreign players except for Bayi who because they're part of the People's Liberation Army had to have active military members.
-The league was also expanded to twelve teams compared to eight from the previous season, while the four teams promoted came from the 1992 Chinese Jia-A League league season because there was no promotion or relegation held in the 1993 Chinese Jia-A League season.
-By the end of the season Dalian Wanda won their first ever championship while Shenyang Liuyao and Jiangsu Maint were relegated at the end of the season.
+With better wages, clubs could now transfer professional foreign players, except for Bayi, who because they're part of the People's Liberation Army had to have active military members.
+The league was also expanded to 12 teams compared to eight from the previous season, while the four teams promoted came from the 1992 Chinese Jia-A League league season because there was no promotion or relegation held in the 1993 Chinese Jia-A League season.
+By the end of the season, Dalian Wanda won their first ever championship while Shenyang Liuyao and Jiangsu Maint were relegated at the end of the season.